Proudly made in the

 About 8-10 times per year, extended periods of rain and heavy cloud cover may occur for a few days.
 Such weather can dampen a visit to our Beautiful by Nature country, yet it’s important to differentiate these fronts from normal conditions when reading forecasts and planning your vacation.

 The Turks and Caicos is a relatively small country, and the distance between the western-most land ( West Caicos), and the eastern-most ( Martin Pinzon Cay) is less than 100 miles (160km), so the weather conditions are generally similar across our archipelago on any given day.

-This localised rainfall tends to be brief in duration, with showers of under 10 minutes being the norm.
+This localized rainfall tends to be brief, with showers of under 10 minutes being the norm.